 To ensure the safety of our birds from predation issues we have enlisted the help of two Maramma guardian dogs, Doc and Wyatt.
 They instinctively guard livestock but like all puppies need some training.
 The most realistic way to train them is to keep their first year with the chickens close to the farmyard.
 This way they will have less pressure from the predators and it will be easier for those of us raising them to give the puppies guidance.

 Since our cows live in healthy conditions and eat a diet appropriate for ruminants, their own health benefits, as does our own.
 According to eatwild.com, “Meat from grassfed animals has about half the fat as meat from grain-fed animals and significantly fewer calories.”
 Meat from grass-fed animals is also dramatically higher in CLA, or conjugated linoleic acid, four times higher in vitamins E, A, D, and omega-3 fatty acids.

 The health benefits of eating pastured pork are dramatic.
 Pastured meats are much higher (as much as hundreds of times higher) in vitamin E and “good fats” like omega-3s and CLA, or conjugated linoleic acid, than conventional pork.
 There’s an unbelievable taste difference between our pork and conventional pork.
 Our pork is processed naturally and our bacon is nitrate-free.

 At Brookford Farm we deeply respect the animals we are entrusted to care for.
 All our animals are humanely slaughtered.
 Our beef and pork are slaughtered, processed, and packaged at a USDA inspected facility.
-Our poultry is slaughtered, processed and packaged at the farm.
+Our poultry is raised and processed by our friends at Vernon Family Farm.